erdo/android-architecture/DEV.TO.md

 All this does is: connect to the network, fetch tasks from a back end, and add them to local storage.

-A lot of the work associated with connecting to a network: parsing responses; handling errors; threading; etc is handled by fore's [CallProcessor](https://erdo.github.io/android-fore/04-more-fore.html#retrofit-and-the-callprocessor) which is a thin wrapper over Retrofit and OkHttp.
+A lot of the work associated with connecting to a network: parsing responses; handling errors; threading; etc is handled by fore's [CallProcessor](https://erdo.github.io/android-fore/04-more-fore.html#retrofit2-and-apollo) which is a thin wrapper over Retrofit and OkHttp (there is also one for Apollo and one for Ktor).
 We pass the downloaded tasks straight to the **TaskListModel** which handles the database work.
 So all we're left with in this class is a little business logic.

 It's **observable**, so it will let any observers know when its state has changed (e.g. when isBusy() switches back to false).